bonitasoft/bonita-doc/md/timers-execution.md

 ### Failure behavior

-When a timer fail the following happen
+When a timer fails the following happens:

 * a FailJob is registered that contains
   * The id of the `JobDescriptor` that failed
   * The stacktrace of the last failure
   * The date of the failure
-  * The number of time it failed
+  * The number of times it has failed
-* If the timer is of type **CYCLE** subsequent execution will still be triggered
+* If the timer is of type **CYCLE** subsequent executions will still be triggered

 ### Handling the failure

 To check for failure you can call the API method `org.bonitasoft.engine.api.ProcessRuntimeAPI#getFailedJobs(int, int)`

-Then you can retry a timer that failed using `org.bonitasoft.engine.api.ProcessRuntimeAPI#replayFailedJob(long)`
+Then you can replay a timer that failed using `org.bonitasoft.engine.api.ProcessRuntimeAPI#replayFailedJob(long)`

 If the job failed more than one time, you can restart this job multiple times by calling this api method the number of times you wish.

-Once this method is called the `FailedJob`s for this timer will be cleared.
+Once this method is called (at least once) the `FailedJob`s for this timer will be cleared.

 ## Tune performance of timers execution

 If you notice that timers are executed significantly after the date they should be executed, you might suffer Quartz performance issues.
-Check [this page](performance-tunning.ms#cron) to fine tune Quartz performances.
+Check [this page](performance-tunning.ms#cron) to fine tune Quartz performance.